Maui Family Vacation 2017 + Travel Tips

 #1 Coconuts Fish Cafe: Favorite everyday place – we frequented this place.
 Famous for their Fish tacos which I recreated on my blog after our visit in 2011.
 They also have tasty coconut shrimp and you can order their fish tacos turned into a bowl over brown rice which was great but the original fish tacos were the most satisfying.

 #2 MonkeyPod Kitchen: Our favorite fancy place.
 They had unique flavor combinations, the presentation was nice and the waitress was just the nicest (we actually had way too many encounters with rude servers in Maui which I thought was weird), but this place was a treat.
 It’s expensive though, for sure.
 They do have a nice kids menu with generous portions.
 I want to remake their mustard aioli sauce because it was the bomb and their strawberry cream pie was a $10 slice of heaven!
 My kids eyes lit up when it was placed in front of them and it disappeared in seconds!
+I have since recreated it as our No-Bake Cheesecake and it brings back wonderful memories of that pie!

 #3 Cafe O’Lei: Our favorite medium-fancy place.
 All of their food was delicious.
 The setting isn’t the best but the food is really delicious.
 We had the Mahi Blackened Tuna and Macadamia crusted chicken in caper sauce.